-Parameter Description score Specify a similarity score.
+Parameter Description term Specify the word on which to perform the fuzzy expansion.
+Oracle Text expands term to include words only in the index.
+The word needs to be at least 3 characters for the fuzzy operator to process it. score Specify a similarity score.
 Terms in the expansion that score below this number are discarded.
 Use a number between 1 and 80.
 The default is 60. numresults Specify the maximum number of terms to use in the expansion of term.
 Use a number between 1 and 5000.
-The default is 100. weight Specify $\mathtt{WEIGHT}$ or $\mathtt{W}$ for the results to be weighted according to their similarity scores.
+The default is 100. weight Specify WEIGHT or W for the results to be weighted according to their similarity scores.
 Specify NOWEIGHT or N for no weighting of results.